jceb/screenconfig/README.md

 The configuration is stored in file `~/.config/screenconfig/screenconfig.toml`.
-My [personal configuration](screenconfig.toml) should provide a good starting
+My [personal configuration](screenconfig/screenconfig.toml) should provide a good starting
 point:

     title = "Screen configuration"